dannyphan2000/pwa-kit/packages/extension-commerce-bm-seo/README.md

 The extension uses the Commerce API's Shopper SEO URL Mapping endpoint to handle SEO-friendly URLs and ensure proper routing within your PWA Kit application.

-## Usage of `isNavigationBlocked` and `siteLocale`
+## Usage of `isNavigationBlocked`

 ### isNavigationBlocked

 - The SEO extension provides an `isNavigationBlocked` state via the application extension store.
-- Downstream extensions (such as `@salesforce/extension-chakra-storefront`) should read this value to determine whether navigation is being blocked (e.g., while waiting for SEO URL mapping to resolve).
+- Sibling extensions (such as `@salesforce/extension-chakra-storefront`) should read this value to determine whether navigation is being blocked (e.g., while waiting for SEO URL mapping to resolve).
-- When `isNavigationBlocked` is `true`, the downstream extension can use the state to display a loading state until the SEO extension has finished processing the URL mapping.
+- When `isNavigationBlocked` is `true`, the sibling extension can use the state to display a loading state until the SEO extension has finished processing the URL mapping.

-**Example usage in a downstream extension:**
+**Example usage in a sibling extension:**
 ```typescript
 const {isNavigationBlocked} = useApplicationExtensionsStore((state) =>
   state.state['@salesforce/extension-commerce-bm-seo'] || {isNavigationBlocked: false}